Unión de Rugby de Buenos Aires: History

 The "River Plate Rugby Union" (RPRU) was established in 1899 in Buenos Aires by four clubs, Buenos Aires F.C., Belgrano A.C., Lomas A.C. and Rosario A.C.
 The body organized the first edition of the Buenos Aires' inter-club competition that same year, with Lomas being the first Argentine champion.
 In 1951, the change of name to Spanish "Unión Argentina de Rugby", was after a request by the Argentine Olympic committee and it continued at the same time to work as local federation of Buenos Aires clubs, and national federation, recognized by International Rugby Board.

 As a result of a restructuring of the Argentine rugby in 1995, the "Unión de Rugby de Buenos Aires" was created with the purpose of organising competitions in the city district and nearest towns like San Isidro and La Plata, while the remaining part of the Buenos Aires Province (including populous cities like Mar del Plata or Tandil) remained under other provincial unions.
 Therefore, the RPRU championship was renamed "Torneo de la URBA" and continued with the same format, while the Argentine Union (UAR) took over national teams only.

 Competitions

-As of 2023, several competitions are organized by the URBA.
-The first division is the Top 12, contested by 12 clubs of the Buenos Aires area and also the oldest rugby competition in Argentina, with its first edition held in 1899.
+As of 2026, several competitions are organized by the URBA.
+The first division is the Top 14, contested by 14 clubs of the Buenos Aires area and also the oldest rugby competition in Argentina, with its first edition held in 1899.

 The URBA league system completes with Primera A (unlike its name indicates, it is the second division), Primera B (third), Primera C (fourth), Segunda (fifth), Tercera (sixth) and Desarrollo (seven, the lowest level).

-Primera A to Segunda have 14 teams competing in each division, while there are 12 teams in Tercera and 11 in Desarrollo.
+Primera A to Segunda have 14 teams competing in each division, while there are 11 teams in Tercera and 10 in Desarrollo.

-Other competitions organized by the URBA are "Universitario" (with 22 University teams playing in two divisions), "Femenino" (16 female teams in two divisions), and "Empresarial" (27 teams in two divisions).
-The URBA has also competitions for U19, U17, U16 and U15 teams.
+Other competitions organized by the URBA are "Universitario" (with 15 university teams playing in two divisions), "Femenino" (18 women's teams in two divisions), and "Formativo" (21 teams in four divisions).
+The URBA has also competitions for U19, U17, U16, and U15 teams.